-Heartfulness could be a potential life-line for anyone struggling with any aspect of life, or simply with a sense that there is something more that they want to find.
+Heartfulness could be a potential life-line for anyone struggling to manage the practical or emotional challenges they face in trying to optimally bring up an autistic child, or with any aspect of life, or simply with a sense that there is something more that they want to find.

 Heartfulness is a simple system of meditation that aims to induce a condition of permanent contentment within those who regularly practise it that can be of immense benefit in all areas of their lives.

 Of course, it does not remove life's difficulties, but it does provide the meditator with a tangible inner resource that can automatically support them in adverse situations.